 Once this field is created, you can see and manage the products related to a given location under Data > All Records.
 (Choose Locations as the active table), then edit any location by clicking the location name.
 Notice the new tab, Products at this Location as shown here:

 Showing the Products in the Search Form

 At this point, we have all fields and data present in the system that are required to support a product finder interface.
 Create a new interface by clicking Interfaces, then New.
-In this example, we will choose the Sleek Design Template.
+In this example, we will choose the Rich Media.
 Before any modifications are made, we have a functional locator, but it doesn't allow use to search by product or see what products are available at a given location.

-We will add a product drop-down list by updating the Form Settings > Search Form to include the SKU drop-down as shown here:
+We will add a product drop-down list by updating the Search Form > Add Field to include the SKU drop-down as shown here: